agency-fund/evidential-be/README.md

 work.

 The settings files can be committed to version control but secret values should not be.
 They should be referred to with `${secret:NAME}` syntax.
-When XNGIN_SECRETS_SOURCE is unset or set to "environ", those references will be replaced with a corresponding environment variable value.
+When the XNGIN_SECRETS_SOURCE environment variable is unset or set to "environ", those references will be replaced with a corresponding environment variable value.

 ## Getting Started